Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Cosmological simulations including Braginskii viscosity

 where $\gamma$ is the growth rate of the dynamo, which is correlated with the smallest eddies' turnover time \citep{Subramanian_2006, Steinwandel_2022}.
 Since viscosity suppresses the turbulence at small scales, it inherently affects the dynamo process, leading to weaker magnetic fields.

 Fig.~\ref{fig:galaxy_cluster} shows the magnetic field strength at $z=0$ for the non-viscous case (first panel), full Spitzer viscosity case (second panel), Braginskii viscosity case without microinstability limiters (third panel), and Braginskii viscosity case with microinstability limiters (fourth panel).
-Although the magnetic field strength is weak in all cases due to spurious numerical viscosity\footnote{Future simulations with higher resolution will significantly reduce the effect of numerical viscosity.}, the effect of physically motivated viscosity can be seen.
+The absolute magnetic-field strength in these cosmological runs should not be interpreted quantitatively, because additional numerical dissipation in this setup suppresses the small-scale turbulent cascade and therefore reduces the efficiency of dynamo amplification.
+Nevertheless, the qualitative differences between the viscosity models can still be seen and still carry valuable information.
 The same large-scale structures can be seen in all cases; however, there are differences among the models that are worth highlighting: \begin{enumerate} \item We find the biggest amplification of the magnetic field in the non-viscous case, where the dynamo effectively amplifies the magnetic field. \item The isotropic viscosity strongly suppresses turbulence at small scales, leading to a much weaker magnetic field at $z=0$ compared to the non-viscous case. \item In the anisotropic viscosity run without limiters, the magnetic field is amplified more effectively than in the isotropic case, but the strength reached at $z=0$ is still almost an order of magnitude lower than the non-viscous case. \item Finally, in the case with plasma limiters, the magnetic field strength reaches a similar magnitude as the non-viscous case.
 This is the result of the suppression of $\Delta p$, which translates into a lower viscous effect compared to the run without the limiters.
 However, it is important to note that the weaker magnetic field found in these simulations triggers the instabilities very easily.
 We expect that in future simulations with a higher magnetic field amplification, the limits will not be triggered so easily, leading to a larger $\Delta p$ range and a higher effective viscosity. \end{enumerate}